lanestevens/class_fundamentals/tasks.md

 For example, the offending row could be written to an error file, a notice of the exception could be written and the partially modified row could be written to the output, etc.
 #### Step 1 - Main formatter method
 __Requirement:__  This method shall be named _format_.
 This is part of the public interface of the _CsvFormatter_ class.
+This is a business requirement.

 __Requirement:__  This method shall leave the input dictionary unchanged and will return a copy of the input with the format modifications.
+This is a business requirement.

 __Requirement:__  This method shall return a tuple where the first element is a list of the column names where formatting exceptions occurred and the second element is the modified record.
+This is a technical requirement with businss implications.

 __Requirement:__  Any input columns without formatting specifications shall use the default format rule.
+This is a business requirement.

 The complete creation of the _format_ method will resolve the next 6 failing tests.
 ```python